cubiclesoft/barebones-cms-instant-start/README.md

 Quickly install all components of Barebones CMS in just a couple of minutes.
 Instant Start is useful for setting up a more permanent installation for anyone just wanting to get started right away, set up a demo/test site without a time limit, and/or play with new plugins/extensions away from a production environment.

-Creating a new DigitalOcean Droplet is highly recommended but any Debian-based Linux distribution will probably work fine.
-Only use Instant Start on a brand new system.
-Failure to do so may result in damage to configuration files and/or data loss.
+Creating a new server is highly recommended.
+Any Debian-based Linux distribution will probably work fine.
+Failure to use Instant Start on a newly created system may result in damage to configuration files and/or data loss.

 Features
 --------